Repeated quantum backflow and overflow: Introduction

 In more detail, we show in Section \ref{M-fold_Backflow} that, for all $M$, the classical analogue of $\Delta^{(M)}_{\boldvec[M]{t}}$ is constrained to the negative unit interval $[-1,0]$ for classical statistical ensembles with positive momenta.
 Passing to quantum mechanics, a straightforward adaptation of arguments in~\cite{MR1280379,MR2419566} show that for each strictly increasing list of times $\boldvec[M]{t}$, there is a self-adjoint bounded operator $B^{(M)}_{\boldvec[M]{t}}$ on $L^2(\mathbb{R}^+,dk)$ so that

 for normalised positive-momentum state $\psi\in L^2(\mathbb{R},dx)$, where $\hat{\psi}\in L^2(\mathbb{R}^+,dk)$ is the Fourier transform of $\psi$, i.e., its momentum representation.
-It follows that the set of possible values for the total backflow is the numerical range of the operator $B^{(M)}_{\boldvec[M]{t}}$, and that the supremum and infimum of these values are given by the maximum and minimum points of the spectrum $\sigma(B^{(M)}_{\boldvec[M]{t}})$.
-The unitary equivalence of operators $B^{(M)}_{\boldvec[M]{t}}$ under simultaneous uniform translation of all times, and under simultaneous uniform dilation, implies that the maximum and minimum of $\sigma(B^{(M)}_{\boldvec[M]{t}})$ are functions of the successive ratios of successive differences of the $t_j$'s, i.e., one has bounds
+It follows that the set of possible values for the total backflow is the numerical range of the operator $B^{(M)}_{\boldvec[M]{t}}$, and that the supremum and infimum of these values are given by the maximum and minimum points of the spectrum $\sigma(B^{(M)}_{\boldvec[M]{t}})$, generalising the original insight of~\cite{MR1280379}.
+The unitary equivalence of operators $B^{(M)}_{\boldvec[M]{t}}$ under simultaneous uniform translation of all times, and under simultaneous uniform dilation, implies that the maximum and minimum of $\sigma(B^{(M)}_{\boldvec[M]{t}})$ are functions of the successive ratios of successive differences of the $t_j$'s.
+That is, one has bounds

 for all positive-momentum states $\psi$, where

 and $b_{\textnormal{back/over}}^{(M)}:\mathbb{R}_{>0}^{2M-2}\to \mathbb{R}$ are \emph{backflow/overflow functions} defined so that

 The supremum and infimum of $b_{\textnormal{back}}^{(M)}$ and $b_{\textnormal{over}}^{(M)}$ over $\mathbb{R}_{>0}^{2M-2}$ define sequences of backflow and overflow constants, $c^{(M)}_{\textnormal{back}}$ and $c^{(M)}_\textnormal{over}$.
 For $M=1$ one has $c^{(1)}_\textnormal{back}=c_{\textnormal{BM}}$ and $c^{(1)}_\textnormal{over}=-1$.